 Maine’s economy has reaped the benefits of the lobsters’ move.
 In 2014, New England’s lobster industry was worth $564 million.
 Maine alone reported $459.6 million—81% of the total.

 Given the planet continues to bake with record temperatures, Maine shouldn’t get comfortable with the notion of always-full traps.
-According to NASA, experts are already predicting an even more-distant home for lobsters—“Newfoundland and the north shore of the Gulf of St. Lawrence.”
+According to NOAA, experts are already predicting an even more-distant home for lobsters—“Newfoundland and the north shore of the Gulf of St. Lawrence.”